AnimalLogic/StudioExample/README.md

 You might find that we don't often use this cmake module often.
 The reason for this is that we wanted to have more control of the build and installation process.

 ## Further work
-1. We are looking to merging all our CMake configuration into a single repository to avoid copying it around to all the different packages
+1. We are looking to merging all our CMake configuration files into a single repository to avoid copying them around to all the different packages

 ## FAQ
 Nothing yet, Please email us! usdmaya@al.com.au